Few Black women coaches lead Power Five basketball programs - WHIZ News

 SEC Commissioner Greg Sankey said they will keep raising the issue at the league’s headquarters, but noted the final decisions are made by schools.
 The commissioner does believe change is happening, and not just in the SEC.

-AP Sports Writers Pete Iacobelli, Janie McCauley, Stephen Hawkins, Anne Peterson, Steve Megargee, Eric Olson and Hank Kurz contributed to this report.
+Contributing to this report were: AP Basketball Writer Doug Feinberg and AP Sports Writers Pete Iacobelli, Janie McCauley, Stephen Hawkins, Anne M. Peterson, Steve Megargee, Eric Olson and Hank Kurz Jr.

 More AP women’s college basketball coverage: https://apnews.com/hub/womens-college-basketball